 When we look at something from a distance, it appears as a tiny dot or a blurred image.
 We cannot describe the details because we are not close enough to experience them.

-I find this continuous practice of empathy one of the most intriguing notions in life.
+I find the continuous practice of empathy one of the most intriguing notions in life.
 We know we are all different, experiencing everything uniquely, yet we have this concept that allows us to come closer or distance ourselves, as we feel comfortable.

 Sharing something ancient and something deeply rooted within us- a sense of belonging, a survival instinct - and an emotional connection.